jkvor/emysql/README.md

-Permission is  hereby  granted,  free of charge,  to any person obtaining  a copy of this software and associated documentation files (the "Software"),to deal in the Software without restric- tion,  including  without  limitation the rights to use,  copy, modify, merge,  publish,  distribute,  sublicense,  and/or sell copies  of the  Software,  and to  permit  persons to  whom the Software  is  furnished  to do  so,  subject  to the  following
+Permission is  hereby  granted,  free of charge,  to any person obtaining  a copy of this software and associated documentation files  (the  "Software"),  to  deal  in  the  Software  without restriction,  including  without limitation  the rights to use, copy, modify,  merge,  publish, distribute,  sublicense, and/or sell  copies of the  Software,  and to permit  persons  to whom the  Software  is furnished to do so,  subject to the following
 conditions:

 The above copyright notice and this permission notice shall be